 Chris’ extensive experience in developing close personal relationships with the homeless has given him a unique vantage point and passion for bringing awareness to issues surrounding poverty, addiction, mental health, welfare reform and economic inequality.
 His creative and no-nonsense approaches to helping combat gentrification and the affordable housing crisis in America has been featured in USA Today, Fox News, The Washington Post, Moody Broadcasting and other media outlets.
 A gifted communicator, Chris also speaks at conferences, workshops and special events all over the United States about action steps companies, churches, civic groups and individuals can take to engage and help those in their communities experiencing chronic homelessness.

 As a leadership coach and consultant Chris works with civic and religious leaders in communities all over the United States to develop strategies and processes for addressing gentrification and homelessness in their area.
 He also works with city planners in costal cities to provide risk assessment, collaborative approaches, creative solutions and emergency planning for meeting the needs of the homeless during hurricanes.

-Chris and his wife have no children and still live in Lakeland, Florida.
-When he is not working with the less fortunate or traveling the country, Chris enjoys photography, fishing and watching Florida Gator football.
+Chris and his wife, Denise have no children and still live in Lakeland, Florida.
+When he is not working with the less fortunate or traveling the country, Chris enjoys photography, the outdoors and watching Florida Gator football.